 Mississippi State college football coach Dan Mullen can smile all he wants.
-However, that doesn’t change the fact that the Bulldogs recently admitted Jeffrey Simmons, five-star D-line recruit who faces assault charges for throwing punches at a woman on the ground.
-To make matters worse than they already are, there’s a video — and it’s beyond disgusting.
+However, that doesn’t change the fact that the Bulldogs admitted Jeffrey Simmons, a five-star D-line recruit who faces assault charges for throwing punches at a woman on the ground.
+To make matters worse, there’s a video — and it’s beyond disgusting.
 Don’t worry, Mississippi State made sure to discipline the “Star Recruit” — he has a one-game suspension (against South Alabama).
 Clearly the university has its priorities in order.

 5. Ole Miss Rebels

-A video surfaced of former Ole Miss offensive lineman Laremy Tunsil ripping a bong while wearing a gas mask, which caused him to fall to the Miami Dolphins at No. 13.
+A video surfaced of former Ole Miss offensive lineman Laremy Tunsil ripping a bong while wearing a gas mask, which caused him to fall to the Miami Dolphins at No. 13 in the draft — he was once projected No. 1.
 So you knew it was only a matter of time before things really started to spiral out of control.
 Unfortunately for him, the scandal appears to be far worse than the follow-up screenshots that showed a conversation between Tunsil and an Ole Miss employee discussing the payment of bills.

 According to Tunsil’s stepfather, Lindsey Miller, who has a strained relationship with the player, the school actually helped pay for the family to move to Oxford, Miss.
 Per Miller: “It’s like that movie Blue Chips with Nick Nolte, with Shaquille O’Neal in it.
 It really is.”
 We’ve seen that move, and trust us, this does not bode well for Ole Miss.

 Next: This player’s star quarterback had some serious sexual assault allegations against him.